-Fewer buildings means that HMCTS would benefit from reduced future running costs of the building (for example, rents and rates), IT costs, utilities, property maintenance and other office expenditures.
+Fewer buildings means that HMCTS would benefit from reduced future running costs in staff costs, IT costs, utilities, property maintenance and other office expenditures.

 Other key non-monetised benefits by 'main affected groups'

 Efficiencies would be achieved through listing as the work is concentrated in fewer courts.
 Users of the remaining estate, such as victims and witnesses, may also make fewer journeys due to a smaller number of court buildings.